Introduction to Central Asian Cuisine

 Special drinks and refreshments

 Kyrgyz and Kazakh people drink fermented horse milk, called Kymys, Kumys or Кымыз.
 It has a unique, sour taste.
-In Kazakhstan, you can also taste camel milk, Shubat Шубат.
+In Kazakhstan, you can also taste camel milk, Shubat (Шубат).
 It is a once in a lifetime experience to try, but be aware that you might not agree with your stomach if you’re not used to it!
-In Kyrgyzstan, especially in Bishkek, you will see national drinks everywhere: jarma, shoro and chalap.
-Jarma or Shoro is a brown drink made from a mixed grain brew and chalap is a white milky drink.
+On the bustling streets of Bishkek, Kyrgyzstan, you’ll frequently encounter three popular local beverages that capture the essence of the region’s drink culture.
+These include jarma, a brown drink made from a mixed grain brew, chalap, a white dairy drink, and kvas, a fermented Eastern European beverage traditionally crafted from bread.
+These refreshing and culturally significant drinks provide a flavorful glimpse into the daily life and culinary traditions of the local residents in Bishkek.

 Fruits and vegetables – Овощи и фрукты [Ovoshi i frukty]

 The best time to taste Central Asian local produce is summer and the beginning of Autumn.
 Most common fruits grown locally are apples, pears and apricots.
 In hotter areas, you can eat grapes, peaches, watermelons, melons, and pomegranates.
-In fact, apples come originally from Kazakhstan, Central Asia and peaches of Samarkand were famous as a luxury good during the golden age of the Silk Road.
+Peeling fruits and vegetables is recommended

 Dried fruits and nuts – Sukhofrukty i Orekhi – Сухофрукты и орехи